Strengthening awareness about HIV and knowledge about PrEP among at-risk youth

-Dealing with HIV transmission awareness head-on.
+Dealing with HIV transmission awareness head-on: The Challenge

-427 New Yorkers ages 13 to 24 years newly diagnosed with HIV in 2017.
-Among this group, 59% were among young black and Latino cisgender MSM (men who have sex with men).
+427 New Yorkers ages 13 to 24 years were newly diagnosed with HIV in 2017.
+Among this group, 59% were young Black and Latino cisgender MSM (men who have sex with men).
+There’s a lack of knowledge about PrEP beyond its basic uses and benefits as a preventative measure against HIV with this demographic.
 While PrEP has been around for years, only a small portion of those at high risk for HIV infection use it due to misinformation on side effects, effectiveness, and cost.

 We learned the key to reaching this demographic is to make them feel included, not targeted.
-This helped reshape the campaign to increase the appeal and effectiveness so that they can see themselves reflected in it.
+We recommended PrEP create a campaign that humanizes those living with HIV, de-stigmatizes the diagnosis, and promotes getting tested.
+This helped reshape the campaign to increase the appeal and effectiveness of its message.
 The end result was a sensitive, relatable, positive campaign with wide-reaching effects.